joshuaalley/pols-209/index.md

 ---
-layout: page
-title: "Introduction to Research Methods Course Website"
+title: "Course Webiste for POLS 209: Introduction to Research Methods"
-subtitle: Joshua Alley
 ---

 This page has important information for POLS 209, section 900.
 Any adjustments to the schedule will appear here.